 Undergraduate Writing Symposium (overview)

-The first event, Undergraduate Writing Symposium, will feature the exceptional work of first-year authors as well as the research writing of more advanced undergraduate authors.
-This event will take place Friday, March 31.
+The Undergraduate Writing Symposium, will feature the exceptional work of first-year authors as well as the research writing of more advanced undergraduate authors.
+This event will take place Friday, April 5.

 View the Undergraduate Writing Symposium submission guidelines for first-year and advanced research writers

 The second event, Undergraduate Creative Writing Symposium, will be held in partnership with the Immersion Vanderbilt Showcase on Thursday, April 13.

 View the Undergraduate Creative Writing Symposium submission guidelines

 WHAT IS THE UNDERGRADUATE WRITING SYMPOSIUM?

 Held each year in late spring, the Undergraduate Writing Symposium showcases exemplary writing by Vanderbilt’s undergraduates while honoring their achievements as writers and scholars.

 Much of the event follows the model of an academic conference: each participant reads her or his selected piece of writing aloud as part of a panel of presenters.
 Each panel brings together a group of papers on a related topic and includes time for discussion between panelists and their audience following the presentations.

 The Undergraduate Writing Symposium spotlights both the achievements of first-year writers and major writing projects undertaken by seniors.